cncf/tag-security/supply-chain-security/compromises/2020/nodejs.md

 ## Type of compromise

+These malicious packages fall within a development tooling compromise.
 The first three packages appear to allow a specific attacker to gain remote control over the victim's local machine.
 The fourth package appears to harvest user data (i.e. files) from the local machine and then upload them to a remote server (presumably controlled by the attacker).

 ## References.